golang/website/_content/blog/go1.8.md

 allowing servers to minimize downtime by shutting down only after serving all requests that are in flight.

-[Contexts](/pkg/context/) (added to the standard library in Go 1.7) provide a cancelation and timeout mechanism.
+[Contexts](/pkg/context/) (added to the standard library in Go 1.7) provide a cancellation and timeout mechanism.
 Go 1.8 [adds](/doc/go1.8#more_context) support for contexts in more parts of the standard library, including the [`database/sql`](/pkg/database/sql) and [`net`](/pkg/net) packages and [`Server.Shutdown`](http://beta.golang.org/pkg/net/http/#Server.Shutdown) in the `net/http` package.